serk7/stack-up/README.md

 ```bash
 npm start modules.json
 ```
-This will start all the programs specified in the module.json file concurrently in separate terminal windows using the terminal-kit library.
+This will start all the programs specified in the module.json file concurrently in same terminal windows using the concurrently library.
 ## Author
 - Bubexel
 ## License